smallstep/certificates/docs/GETTING_STARTED.md

           to:  2019-03-27T19:02:58Z
 ```

-Now it's easy for anybody in the G-Suite organization to self-serve fetching valid certificates.
+Now it's easy for anybody in the G-Suite organization to obtain valid personal
+certificates!

 ## Notes on Securing the Step CA and your PKI.